 In the spring of 1885, five families traveled in a caravan of covered wagons to the Ashland, Kansas, area.
 One of these families included Henry Gardiner’s grandfather and grandmother.
 The Gardiners lived in a dugout for nine years on their 160 acres of homesteaded land where their son, Ralph, was born in 1889.

 Ralph Gardiner, Henry’s father, began putting together the present Gardiner Ranch in the 1920s.
-The ranch is now operated by Henry and Nan Gardiner, their three sons, Greg, Mark, and Garth, and their wives.
+Today, the ranch is operated by two generations of the Henry and Nan Gardiner family–Greg and Mark Gardiner and their families.